sarajamal57/deepnets_vs/README.md

-# Code of the paper ``On Neural Architectures for Astronomical Time-series Classification with Application to Variable Stars"
+## Code of the paper "On Neural Architectures for Astronomical Time-series Classification with Application to Variable Stars"
+By Jamal & Bloom (2020)

 This code is associated to the publication Jamal & Bloom (2020) for neural network architectures for variables stars classification.